Riley’s Tips For Fishing Koombooloomba Dam

 - For sooty grunter a 2.5” ZMan grub on a ¼ oz jig head is effective and is probably the go-to lure for this species.
 Fish it around trees and structure and slow roll anywhere sooties might be present.

-- The Atomic Hardz Shiner, medium-diving is a great option for barramundi in Koombooloomba Dam and can have terminal upgrades and be fished in the same way as the gold bomber, except it fishes better than the bomber in clear water around timber or on points that jut into the Tully River bed.
+- The Atomic Hardz Shiner, medium-diving hard body is a great option for barramundi in Koombooloomba Dam and can have terminal upgrades and be fished in the same way as the gold bomber, except it fishes better than the bomber in clear water around timber or on points that jut into the Tully River bed.

 - The Zerek Affinity jointed, floating swimbait in pearl colour is very effective.
 Riley takes the light chin weight and cuts it in half so the lure swims sub-surface and can be worked through trees and around points.
 An aggressive crank of the reel now and then will make the lure work erratically.